mattwenner/Amazon/README.md

+“Amazon” is mock product-user database with login function and account creation ability.
+It has a customized QT GUI that suggests available items based on past user activity and a “shopping cart” that keeps track of desired items for purchase.

+Instructions:

 The Amazon executable will be made in the bin folder.

-FOLLOW THESE DIRECTIONS!!!!

 To compile the qt project program: